engie-group/shaystack/README.md

 $ zappa deploy
 ```

-Then, you can the Lambda API to invoke the REST or GraphQL API.
+You can the Lambda API to invoke the REST or GraphQL API.

 ```bash
 $ # Extract the API URL